 The IRS' Dirty Dozen: Tax Scams to Watch Out For

-The IRS has just released their annual list of tax scams to watch out for.
-This year, the "Dirty Dozen" includes phishing schemes, identity theft and phone scams.
+The IRS has just released its annual list of tax scams to watch out for.
+This year, the "Dirty Dozen" includes phishing schemes, identity theft, and phone scams.
 All items on this list are designed to take advantage of unsuspecting taxpayers - some more than others.

 On the phone, scams soliciting money for disaster relief efforts are particularly frequent.
 Taxpayers should always research a charity before donating, and they should not feel obligated to do so right away.